-STM’s endowed Chair in Indigenous Spirituality and Reconciliation was formally inaugurated on May 17, 2016, with a ceremony held at the Gordon Oakes Red Bear Student Centre.
+STM formally inaugurated an endowed Chair in Indigenous Spirituality and Reconciliation on May 17, 2016, with a ceremony held at the Gordon Oakes Red Bear Student Centre.

-The work of the Chair is guided by the Advisory Circle for the Chair in Aboriginal Spirituality and Reconciliation.
+The work of the Chair is guided by the Advisory Circle for the Chair in Indigenous Spirituality and Reconciliation.
 The Advisory Circle members currently include:

 - Harry Lafond, Muskeg Lake First Nation; STM Scholar on Indigenous Education